microsoft/azure_arc/azure_arc_servers_jumpstart/docs/aws_scale_ansible.md

     ![](../img/aws_scale_ansible/04.png)

 * The aws_ec2 Ansible plugin requires AWS credentials to dynamically read your AWS server inventory.
 We will export these as environment variables.
-Run the commands below, replacing the values for AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY with ones you created earlier.
+Run the commands below, replacing the values for AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY with AWS credentials you created earlier.

     ```
     export AWS_ACCESS_KEY_ID="XXXXXXXXXXXXXXXXX"